0xSardius/0xSardius/README.md

-# 🌅 gm I’m Sardius - web3 Developer and Consultant
+# 🌅 gm I’m Sardius - onchain developer and web3 consultant

 ## About Me
-With over a decade of experience in crypto, I bring a unique blend of skills to the web3 space:
+With over a decade of experience in crypto, I bring a unique blend of skills for building onchain products:

 - **Deep Crypto Experience**: 10+ years hands-on experience in the crypto ecosystem, running a successful mining business in 2017-2018, and a web3 consulting business since 2022
 - **onchain Development Specialist**: Develop innovative onchain apps around secure smart contract based business models, built on Base